candlepin/candlepin.github.io/docs/candlepin/crl.md

    `seqLength` (the length of the *revokedCertificates* sequence).
 5. We are now within the *revokedCertificates* sequence.

-With the preliminary operations complete, we return the instatiated reader and the caller can begin streaming sequences within *revokedCertificates* using the `next` method.
+With the preliminary operations complete, we return the instantiated reader and the caller can begin streaming sequences within *revokedCertificates* using the `next` method.
 This method returns one revoked certificate sequence each time it is called.